 For instance, spammers will buy email addresses and passwords in order to support malicious spam or other forms of impersonation.
 Spyware attacks on financial information can drain bank accounts or can support other forms of fraud using legitimate bank accounts.

 Information obtained through stolen documents, pictures, video, or other digital items can even be used for extortion purposes.

 So, at the end of the day, no one is immune from spyware attacks, and attackers usually care little about whom they are infecting, as opposed to what they are after.

-One last thing: Many purveyors of identity theft protection advertise their services to monitor for fraudulent transactions, or to place a freeze on your credit account to prevent any form of activity.
+- One last thing: Many purveyors of identity theft protection advertise their services to monitor for fraudulent transactions, or to place a freeze on your credit account to prevent any form of activity.
 Activating a credit freeze is definitely a good idea.
+If you’re offered free identity theft monitoring as part of the settlement from a data breach, there’s no harm in signing up.
 However, Malwarebytes advises against purchasing identity theft protection.

 “Many purveyors of identity theft protection advertise their services to monitor for fraudulent transactions…”